Gota7/LLVM-Invoker/README.md

 ## Compiling The Invoker
 The invoker can be compiled with the command `clang++ invoke.cpp -o OUTPUTNAME -static`.
 Make sure it is static so it can run on the target platform without problems!
 It could then be added to this github repo.

+### OSX Notes
+You can not compile the program statically in Mac OS, but this should hopefully not be an issue.
+Also note that you have to run the command `/usr/local/opt/llvm/bin/lli` instead of just `lli` due to how brew installs llvm.

 ## Preparing The Bitcode File
 In progress...